 Trail maintenance course

-While we attended the Leave No Trace trainer course, the other internationals participated in a trail maintenance course.
+While the European Wilderness Society attended the Leave No Trace trainer course, the other internationals participated in a trail maintenance course.
 Some of the international guests regularly deal with trail building and maintaining in the course of their work.
 For others this course was their first experience on the matter.
 Eric Gordon, of the local Forest Service district, was the instruction of this course.
 Equipped with all the necessary safety gear, helmets, gloves and eye protection, they worked on trails at the local ski area.
 On the first day they prepared a trail for the next steps in the building process.
 This included cutting branches, cleaning the trail from dead wood and stones.
 This was done with hand saws.
 On the second day the actual trail building took place.
 Appropriate trail building tools, such as a Pulaski and McLeod, were used for this.

 Mykola Romaniuk describe the trail maintenance course the following: